amandalvaughan/ProblemSet4/heartdisease_metadata.md

 | Location ID | each County assigned numberical Location ID |
 | Location 1 | latitude/longitude |

-I would create gendered tables and ethnic tables, if I had the time
+I would create gendered tables and ethnic tables, if I had the time.